 Khaya Mthethwa and Ntando Kunene’s traditional wedding

-Idols SA alum Khaya Mthethwa and former Miss South Africa Ntando Kunene had their colourful traditional wedding yesterday.
+Idols SA winner Khaya Mthethwa and former Miss South Africa Ntandoyenkosi Kunene had their colourful traditional wedding on Saturday afternoon in Piet Retief, Mpumalanga.

+The proceedings started two hours late due to the delegation from KwaZulu-Natal running late, but the excitement reached fever pitch when the two celebrities stepped out to meet the guests.

+Gifts were exchanged.
+Mthethwa presented the Kunene family with blankets, umbrellas, pots and groceries such as potatoes, carrots and cabbages.

 As first reported by Sunday World last week, the couple got hitched after dating for three months.